hanlinchentw/obsidian-sync/notes/CMU/Course/14740 - FUND TELECOM NETWRKS/Paper reviews/Clark88 paper review.md

 	        - UDP: lightweight, connectionless
 	        - QUIC[^2]: modern, encrypted, low-latency transport
 2. **Limitations in Resource Management and Accountability**
-    - Datagram is stateless, making it difficult to trace usage or manage resources effectively.
+    - Datagram is stateless in the networks, making it difficult to trace usage or manage resources effectively.
 3. **Flow Concept**
 	- Flows preserve a lightweight form of state, called soft state, allowing gateways to track and manage data sequences without sacrificing resilience.
 ### Questions/Comments